Livestock, Livelihoods and Health

 • The spread and control of brucellosis.

-The aim is to provide the evidence base to inform new strategies for zoonotic disease control and elimination.
-Dr Linda Waldman is leading the STEPS Centre research for the programme, which is led by the University of Glasgow.
+The aim was to provide the evidence base to inform new strategies for zoonotic disease control and elimination.
+Dr Linda Waldman led the STEPS Centre research for the programme, which was led by the University of Glasgow.

 Related Projects